Does GPS SmartPhone Use data

 To give you an example, ever wondered how your car’s in-built navigation works without internet data plan?

 Simply, because, the car manufacturer has downloaded app maps on your car’s system and hence does not need any on the go.

 The same concept applies to your Android or iPhone.

 What type of hardware do I need to run GPS service?

-Do I need an Internet connection to use GPS?
+Do I need Mobile Internet Data connection to use GPS?